qutip/qutip/qutip/nonmarkov/bofin/docs/bosonic.rst

 For multiple environments, the list of coupling operators and bath properties must all be extended in a particular way.
 Note this functionality differs in the case of the Fermionic solver.

-For the Bosonic solver, for N baths, each ckAR, vkAR, ckAI, and vkAI are extended N times with the apppriate number of terms of that bath.
+For the Bosonic solver, for ``N`` baths, each ``ckAR``, ``vkAR``, ``ckAI``, and ``vkAI`` are extended ``N`` times with the appropriate number of terms of that bath.

-On the other hand, the list of coupling operators is defined in such a way that the terms corresponding to the real cooefficients are given first, and the imaginary terms after.
+On the other hand, the list of coupling operators is defined in such a way that the terms corresponding to the real cooefficients are **given first**, and the imaginary terms after.
 Thus if each bath has :math:`N_k` coefficients, the list of coupling operators is of length :math:`N_k \times (N_R + N_I)`.

-This is best illustrated by the example in example notebook 2.
+This is best illustrated by the example in `example notebook 2 <https://github.com/tehruhn/bofin/blob/main/examples/example-2-FMO-example.ipynb>`_.
 In that case each bath is identical, and there are seven baths, each with a unique coupling operator defined by a projector onto a single state:

 .. code-block:: python